radsungura/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 6. prints every other character of a string, starting with the first character,
 7. prints half of a string
 8. prints n elements of an array of integers,
+9. copies the string pointed to by src, including the terminating null byte (\0), to the buffer pointed to by dest